Grow a butterfly garden in a smaller space

 - Choose butterfly favourites such as lavender, verbena and oregano

 - Water daily to prevent soil drying out as this will result in the flowers to stop producing nectar

-- In small pots and baskets, add water-retaining gel to the compost
+- Consider adding water-retaining gel to the compost of smaller pots

 - When flowering begins, use a liquid feed once a week